Mexico men's national basketball team: History

 Until the late 1960s, team Mexico was a major force at the world stage.
 The team won the bronze medal at the 1936 Summer Olympics, finished 4th at the 1948 event and 5th in 1968.
 Mexico won the Pan American Games silver medal in Winnipeg 1967 led by Captain Carlos Quintanar with players like Arturo Guerrero and Manuel Raga.

 At the FIBA Americas Championship 2009 in San Juan, Puerto Rico, Mexico finished 7th, ahead of Panama, Venezuela and the United States Virgin Islands.

 On individual performances, Gustavo Ayon finished among the tournament's top performers in steals (3rd), blocks (3rd) and minutes per game (9th).

 Both Eduardo Nájera and Earl Watson expressed their interest in representing Mexico internationally.
 However, neither received permission by their NBA teams to participate at the FIBA Americas Championship 2009 in San Juan, Puerto Rico.

 Mexico Beats Team USA

-On October 29, 2011, Mexico defeated Team USA 71-55.
+On 29 October 2011, Mexico defeated Team USA 71–55.
 This 16 point victory took place during the 2011 Pan Am Games.

-"La Edad de Oro" (2013–Present)
+"La Edad de Oro" (since 2013)

 Mexico took part in the FIBA Americas Championship 2013 to replace Panama, who were disqualified.
 To the surprise of many they beat hosts Venezuela in their opening game, and advanced to the second round with wins over Paraguay and the Dominican Republic.
 They later finished top of the eight-team second round group and a semi-final win over heavy favourites Argentina saw them through to the final.

-On 11 September 2013, they beat Puerto Rico 91-83 in the gold medal game to win the FIBA Americas Championship.
-Inside player Gustavo Ayon was voted as the tournament's Most Valuable Player.
+On 11 September 2013, they beat Puerto Rico 91–83 in the gold medal game to win the FIBA Americas Championship.
+Inside player Gustavo Ayón was voted as the tournament's Most Valuable Player.